robinsloan/spring-83/memo-realms.md

 ## Defining a realm

-A realm is described in a JSON document reachable on the public internet.
+A realm must be described in a JSON document reachable on the public internet.

 Here is a minimal `realm.json`: